-The way the healthcare industry stands now, patient data remains held up in data silos that are not easily transferable from one vendor to another, leading hospitals and care providers to remain locked-in when it comes to healthcare technology solutions.
+The way the healthcare industry stands now, patient data remains held up in data silos that are not easily transferable from one vendor to another, leading hospitals and care providers to remain locked in when it comes to healthcare industry technology solutions.

-If a healthcare provider switches from one vendor to another, it risks losing patient data or making errors in patient care.
+If a healthcare industry provider switches from one vendor to another, it risks losing patient data or making errors in inpatient care.

 Obviously, this is a risk that no responsible provider can make, especially when dealing with life-or-death emergency situations like hospitals routinely do.